Upgrades¶

 wget -O /root/Caddyfile "https://raw.githubusercontent.com/gravitl/netmaker/master/docker/Caddyfile"

-wget -O /root/Caddyfile "https://raw.githubusercontent.com/gravitl/netmaker/master/docker/Caddyfile-EE"
+wget -O /root/Caddyfile "https://raw.githubusercontent.com/gravitl/netmaker/master/docker/Caddyfile-pro"

 Once you have a Caddyfile you’ll need to run these two commands: